League spokesman Juan Carlos Santamaria said Friday the league is examining Deportivo's 4-0 win at Levante on April 13.

 Deportivo coach Fernandez Vazquez denied any wrongdoing by his club.

 Following the heavy loss to Deportivo, Levante forward Jose Barkero apparently accused four of his teammates— captain Sergio Ballesteros, goalkeeper Gustavo Munua, forward Juan Luis "Juanlu" Gomez, and defender Juan Francisco "Juanfran" Garcia— of a suspicious lack of effort in the match.

 Barkero later publicly retracted his accusations.
 It is not clear if the league had already begun investigating prior to leaks of Barkero's accusations.

 "I only want to make public what I have told my teammates," Barkero said at a news conference on Wednesday.
 "I asked them for forgiveness, above all my four teammates, those who I accused of something erroneous.
-I ask Ballesteros, Munua, Juanlu, and Juanfran for forgiveness for what I have done to their image, their persons and their family, because they didn't deserve it.

 "I am the one who was wrong.
 I accused them of something that didn't really happen."

 Match-fixing is a crime in Spain and can lead to prison time for individuals or expulsion of a club from official competition.